jan-revay/initPC/README.md

 ### 2. Why don't I use Chezmoi?

 Dotfiles are currently managed via a bare Git repo (home directory) and Stow (system-level configuration files).
-In the future, I might use Chezmoi or a more a sophisticated tool for managing dotfiles & templating them, if the need arises.
+In the future, I might use Chezmoi or a more sophisticated tool for managing dotfiles & templating them, if the need arises.

 ### 3. Is the `refresh` command idempotent?